matt-tyler/elasticsearch-operator/e2e/README.md

 # You can also do a run like this
 # The order of the flags does not matter
 env PROJECT=<PROJECT> ZONE=<ZONE> ./e2e.test --up --test --down

+# You can also target an existing cluster with a kubeconfig file
+# Likewise, if you omit the kubeconfig flag it will attempt to
+# get credentials from the environment eg; InClusterConfig.
+# If that fails it will fall back to check for a default config
+# eg; usually ~/.kube/config
+env PROJECT=<PROJECT> ZONE=<ZONE> ./e2e.test --test --kubeconfig <PATH_TO_KUBECONFIG>

 ```